GCUGrayArea/gettingandcleaningdata/README.md

 Getting and Cleaning Data Course Project
 ===========================================
-This script entails the collection, cleaning and analysis of an untidy dataset.
+This project entails the collection, cleaning and analysis of an untidy dataset.
 Per the Coursera course, the original data was collected from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
-Files in the repo for this project should include this file (README.md), a codebook describing variables (codebook.md), a script conducting the required analysis (run_analysis.R) and an export of the final tidy data set for convenience (submitteddataset.csv).
+Files in the repo for this project should include this file (README.md), a codebook describing variables (codebook.md), and a script conducting the required analysis (run_analysis.R).
+The final tidy data set is uploaded separately within Coursera and so not provided here.

+This script *absolutely must* be run in the "UCI HAR Dataset" directory as unzipped directly from the download link to work properly.

 README.md
 ------------------------